Skip to main content

 • Let employees know how emails are monitored and stored.
 Make sure any monitoring complies with legal restrictions protecting privacy.

-• Communicate the policy to all staff.
+• Communicate your email usage policy to all staff.
 Make sure it forms part of your induction process for new employees and provide appropriate training in effective use of email and the legal issues.

 • Use the policy to protect your employees too.
 Email can be highly disruptive to members of staff trying to get things done.
 You might want to make it clear that it's fine for staff to shut down their email if they need to concentrate.
 Or go further, and designate one day a week as email free.